sabiwara/aja/README.md

 Nothing is set in stone, but the next steps will probably be:
 - complete the API for `A.Vector` and improve its ergonomics
 - more benchmarks and performance optimizations
-- evaluate Kahrs algorithm as an alternative for red-black tree deletion

 ## Copyright and License